 1. The authors selected a P-value threshold of 5x10-8 for selecting SNPs exhibiting horizontal pleiotropy in associations with secondary traits and outcomes, which may be too conservative especially given GWAS with smaller sample sizes.

 Answer) Thanks for your comment.
-We used a conservative threshold because we assumed that each trait is independent, and the number of association test of all possible traits is more than 500,000.
 The use of conservative threshold helps to reduce the number of false-positive associations arising from the vast number of statistical tests performed.
+It also simplifies subsequent steps, because we need to select instruments for candidate traits, which are canonically chosen at GWAS significance level and ideally the outlier SNPs will have the same level of evidence.
+Nevertheless, the software allows the user to select their own thresholds.

 2. It would be useful if the authors could add the number of genetic instruments in the Results for the four practical examples that they use.